mosajjal/byosh/README.md

 - clone the repo
 - edit the domains file and add/remove your domains
-- run `docker build . -t byosh:myown
+- run `docker build . -t byosh:myown`
-- run the command as before but from your own repo like so
+- run the command as before but from your own image tag:

 `docker run -d -p 53:53/udp -p 443:443 -p 80:80 --net=host -e PUB_IP=YOUR_PUBLIC_IP --name some-byosh byosh:myown`

 ## Can I have this for ALL domains not just a list

-Fairly easy to do, will update this repo with another ENV variable for that :)
+Fairly easy to do, will update this repo with another ENV variable for that.

 ## What are the limitations